-Mumbai Chhatrapati Shivaji International Airport is the main airport for the bustling city of Mumbai in western India and is one of the busiest airports in the whole region.
+Mumbai Chhatrapati Shivaji International Airport is the main airport for the bustling city of Mumbai in western India and is one of the busiest airports in the country.
 Our guide to the airport includes information regarding terminal facilities, public transport routes and nearby accommodation options.

 The airport has undergone extensive expansion in recent years, with the rebuilding of Terminal 2.
-The new terminal became operational in 2014 but some piers and gates will not open until the end of 2015.
-An extension to the new Mumbai Metro LRT system connecting the airport and city centre is slated to be operational by 2016.
+The new terminal became fully operational at the end of 2015.
+An extension to the new Mumbai Metro LRT system connecting the airport and city centre is slated to be operational by 2020.